JuergenFleiss/aTrain/README.md

 \
 **Fast and accurate 🚀**
 \
-aTrain provides a user friendly access to the [faster-whisper](https://github.com/guillaumekln/faster-whisper) implementation of OpenAI’s [Whisper model](https://github.com/openai/whisper), ensuring best in class transcription quality paired with higher speeds on your local computer.
+aTrain provides a user friendly access to the [faster-whisper](https://github.com/guillaumekln/faster-whisper) implementation of OpenAI’s [Whisper model](https://github.com/openai/whisper), ensuring best in class transcription quality (see [Wollin-Geiring et al. 2023](https://www.static.tu.berlin/fileadmin/www/10005401/Publikationen_sos/Wollin-Giering_et_al_2023_Automatic_transcription.pdf)) paired with higher speeds on your local computer.
 Transcription when selecting the highest-quality model takes only around three times the audio length on current mobile CPUs typically found in middle-class business notebooks (e.g., Core i5 12th Gen, Ryzen Series 6000).

 \
 \
 **Speaker detection 🗣️**

 \
 aTrain has a speaker detection mode based on [pyannote-audio](https://github.com/pyannote/pyannote-audio) and can analyze each text segment to determine which speaker it belongs to.
 \